The Ultimate Guide to Doteni (Nagoya Beef Tendon Miso Stew)

 • Daikon: Peel the radish and cut into 5cm thick cubes.

-3. The Final Simmer
+3. The Final Pressure Cooking and Simmering

 • Pressure Cook (Step 2): Put the prepared beef tendons, daikon, and konnyaku into the pressure cooker.
 Add the sugar, sake, mirin, miso, and soy sauce.